Home > Moving > City Guides > 11 Things to Know About Living in Columbia

 Photo via @uofsc

-Columbia has dozens of colleges and universities, so it’s easy for students seeking higher education to find a program that suits their interests and goals here!
-Attend the University of South Carolina—which is America’s 44th best public college—and choose from over 80 distinct undergraduate programs and 250 graduate programs, ranging from anthropology to visual communications.
+With several nearby colleges and universities, it’s easy for students living in Columbia to find a program that suits their interests and goals!
+Attend the University of South Carolina—one of the best public colleges in America—and choose from over 60 undergraduate and 250 graduate programs, ranging from anthropology to visual communications.
+Check out Benedict College for an accredited degree in fields like business, social work, studio art, and more!
+Explore a variety of career paths—like STEM, manufacturing, business, or education—by attending Midlands Technical College, a two-year community college with multiple campuses throughout the capital.
 Experience a thriving student life and individual-focused education at Columbia College, one of the best colleges for veterans and best value schools.
-Or apply to the private Christian institution Columbia International University, which offers online degrees for non-traditional students and on-campus classes for a variety of majors.
-Whatever career path you choose to pursue, Columbia schools can meet your needs!
+Looking for faith-based education in Columbia?
+Study popular programs like business, social sciences, biology, and more at Allen University.
+Or apply to private Christian institution Columbia International University, which offers online degrees for non-traditional students and on-campus classes for a variety of majors.

 Enjoy Warm Columbia Weather All Year

-Say “hello” to sun!
-Columbia has an average of 217 sunny days each year, which is nearly two weeks more than the national average!
-And while Columbia is known for its humid, subtropical climate, the heat is far from being too much to handle.
-Summer highs are usually around 94 degrees.
-Plus, those moving from colder climates will be happy to know that seeing snow isn’t out of the question when living in Columbia—the city receives an average of 0.8 inches of snowfall in January.
+Say “hello” to sunshine!
+While living in Columbia, you can experience an average of 217 sunny days each year—nearly two weeks more than the national average.
+And while Columbia has a humid, subtropical climate, the heat is far from being too much to handle—summer highs are usually around 92 degrees.
+Be sure to pack your rain boots when moving to Columbia, as Soda City sees an annual average of 46 inches of rain.
+Plus, those moving from colder climates will be happy to know that seeing snow isn’t out of the question, since the city receives an average of 1 inch of snow per year.

 Explore the Great Outdoors

-Outdoor recreation in Columbia will give you tons of opportunities to explore the natural wonders in and around South Carolina’s capital city!
-Hike through the Southeastern United States’ largest intact expanse of old growth bottomland hardwood forest via footpaths like the River Trail and Boardwalk Loop Trail at Congaree National Park.
+Living in Columbia will give you tons of opportunities to explore the natural wonders in and around South Carolina’s capital city!
+Spend summer days tubing, fishing, or biking the trails at Three Rivers Greenway.
+Picnic, kayak, or canoe for a day of family-friendly fun at the riverfront Saluda Shoals Park.
+See thousands of synchronous fireflies light up, or hike footpaths like the River Trail and Boardwalk Loop Trail at Congaree National Park.
 Set up camp at Sesquicentennial State Park and spend an evening under the stars amid 1,400 acres of pines.
-Get up close and personal with stunning botanical exhibits and animal life from across the globe at Riverbanks Zoo & Gardens.
 Take a day trip to Lake Murray—the city’s largest manmade lake—and kayak around 50,000 acres of tranquil water.
-Or for a more laid-back excursion, pack a picnic and dine by the riverbank at Columbia Canal & Riverfront Park.
+Pack a picnic and dine by the riverbank at Columbia Canal and Riverfront Park.
+Or take an educational trip to Harbison State Forest to practice identifying trees, learn about natural resources, and more!

 Cheer on the Local Sports Teams